Roofing terms can be confusing.

 Gutters play a huge role in diverting ice and water from the home’s foundation, which protects the roof from water damage and leaks.

-An ice dam is a ridge of ice that forms at the edge of a roof, often caused by poor ventilation.
+An ice dam is a ridge of ice that forms at the roof’s edge, often caused by poor ventilation.

 The dams can prevent melting snow and ice from draining off the roof, leading to water damage.